-1865 Birthday of Fay Templeton (1865-1939), durable musical comedy actress from the 1870s to the 1930s.
+1865 Birthday of Fay Templeton (1865-1939), durable musical comedy actor from the 1870s to the 1930s.
 Her appearances include Roberta, Forty-Five Minutes From Broadway, and Fiddle-dee-dee.

-1907 Birthday of Cab Calloway (1907-1994), bandleader who epitomized Harlem in the 1920s, and who occasionally appeared on Broadway.
+1907 Birthday of Cab Calloway (1907-1994), bandleader who epitomizes Harlem in the 1920s, and who occasionally appears on Broadway.
 Appearances include Porgy and Bess in 1953, and Hello, Dolly! in 1967.

-1917 Jesse Lynch Williams' comedy Why Marry? is compared by the critics to the satire of George Bernard Shaw, and later receives the first Pulitzer Prize for drama.
+1917 Jesse Lynch Williams' comedy Why Marry? is compared by the critics to the satire of George Bernard Shaw, and later receives the first Pulitzer Prize for Drama.
 A modern young woman asks the title question when she decides to take a mate.
 Lotus Robb, Beatrice Beckley, and Nat C. Goodwin star.

 1918 World War I dogfighters inspire a craze for flying.
-The first musical to deal with flyers, Going Up, opens at the Liberty Theatre and runs 351 performances, with Ed Begley, Donald Meek and Marion Sunshine.
+The first musical to deal with flyers, Going Up, opens at the Liberty Theatre and runs 351 performances, with Ed Begley, Donald Meek, and Marion Sunshine.

 1928 Broadway has one of its biggest nights ever, as eight separate shows open on Christmas Day: Cyrano de Bergerac, Falstaff, Ruth Draper, Houseboat on the Styx, The Red Robe, Brothers, Sakura, and Back Seat Drivers.

-1977 Actor, director, producer, screenwriter and composer Charlie Chaplin dies today in Switzerland at age 88.
+1977 Actor, director, producer, screenwriter, and composer Charlie Chaplin dies in Switzerland at age 88.
 Following his father's death and mother's complete emotional breakdown, Charlie joined a group of child dancers, the Eight Lancashire Lads.
 At age eight he appeared in the premiere performance of Peter Pan in 1904.
 It was with the Fred Karno company's tour of the U.S. that he caught the eye of Mack Sennett.
 The rest is film history.
 In 2012, Christopher Curtis and Thomas Meehan use Charlie Chaplin's life as the subject for the Broadway musical Chaplin.

-1999 Tony n' Tina's Wedding gives its 4,000th performance Off Broadway.
+1999 Tony n' Tina's Wedding gives its 4,000th performance Off-Broadway.
 The interactive comedy includes an Italian-American wedding and a sit down reception with a meal.

 2014 Meryl Streep casts a spell across the nation as the film adaptation of Stephen Sondheim and James Lapine's classic musical Into the Woods hits movie theatres.
-Directed by Rob Marshall, the film stars Streep as the Witch with James Corden as the Baker, Emily Blunt as the Baker's Wife and Anna Kendrick as Cinderella.
+Directed by Rob Marshall, the film stars Streep as the Witch with James Corden as the Baker, Emily Blunt as the Baker's Wife, and Anna Kendrick as Cinderella.